flexcompute/Flow360PythonClient/README.md

 ```
 >>>noSlipWalls = flow360client.noSlipWallsFromMapbc('/path/to/meshname.mapbc')
 ```
-For the Onera Wing, please manually set noSlipWalls:
+For the above example mesh of ONERA M6 wing, the surface ID of the wing is 1, so you can set noSlipWalls:
 ```
 >>>noSlipWalls = [1]
 ```
+If there are multiple surfaces of no-slip walls in your mesh, use a comma between them, e.g. noSlipWalls=[1,3,7]

 Then submit a mesh
 ```
 >>>meshId = flow360client.NewMesh(fname='flow360/tests/data/wing_tetra.1.lb8.ugrid', noSlipWalls=noSlipWalls, meshName='my_experiment', tags=['wing'])